arthurandreev/Ui.Selenium.TestProject/README.md

 - Host the project on a cloud hosting platform to enable automated nightly testing in CI/CD pipeline - TODO
 - Extend the project to integrate Selenium Grid into the project to allow parallel running of tests on Azure servers - TODO

-## Some of the resources that helped complete this project:
+## Some of the resources used to complete this project:
 - https://www.selenium.dev/selenium/docs/api/dotnet/index.html
 - https://www.automatetheplanet.com/selenium-webdriver-locators-cheat-sheet/
 - https://specflow.org/documentation/